KevinMcD25/MIS352GroupKEAH/README.md

 " Can you give me a rustic font "

 "What would the code for an interactive map look like in HTML?"

+"How can I add a pin on top of a picture in HTML?"